chabErch/Linum/docs/source/renderers/svg_renderer.rst

 With css style you set anchor point and with Linum styles you set aligning for this point.

-For example, if you need that your text will be in top right corner you must write this in your context file:
+For example, if you need your text in top right corner you must write this in your context file:

 .. code-block:: yaml